 Deferred taxes reflect the net tax effects of temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and their bases for income tax purposes.
-The deferred tax expense for the year ended December 31, 2014, also includes additional deferred tax expense of \$1,147 for discrete items.
-The discrete items are primarily attributable to the decrease of deferred tax assets at Silvercrest due to a reduction in the future statutory corporate tax rates and changes in methods of apportioning income in New York State.
+The deferred tax expense for the years ended December 31, 2016, 2015 and 2014, also includes additional deferred tax expense of \$27, \$1,694 and \$1,147 for discrete items.
+The discrete items in 2016 are related to changes in apportionment factors at Silvercrest, resulting in a revision of the effective tax rate.
+The discrete items in 2015 and 2014 are primarily attributable to the decrease of deferred tax assets at Silvercrest due to a reduction in the future statutory corporate tax rates and changes in methods of apportioning income in New York State and New York City.

-As of December 31, 2014 and 2013, the Company had a net deferred tax asset of \$22,835 and \$25,683, respectively.
-As of December 31, 2014, the net deferred tax asset of \$22,835, which is recorded as a net non-current deferred tax asset of \$23,000 specific to Silvercrest, consists primarily of assets related to temporary differences between the financial statement and tax bases of intangibles related to its acquisition of partnership units of SLP, a net non-current deferred tax liability of \$64 specific to SLP which consists primarily of liabilities related to differences between the financial statement and tax bases of intangible assets, and a non-current deferred tax liability of \$101 related to the corporate activity of SFS which is primarily related to temporary differences between the financial statement and tax bases of intangible assets.
+As of December 31, 2016 and 2015, the Company had a net deferred tax asset of \$19,989 and \$21,269, respectively.
+As of December 31, 2016, the net deferred tax asset of \$19,989, which is recorded as a net deferred tax asset of \$20,221 specific to Silvercrest, which consists primarily of net assets related to temporary differences between the financial statement and tax bases of intangibles related to its acquisition of partnership units of SLP, a net deferred tax liability of \$128 specific to SLP which consists primarily of liabilities related to differences between the financial statement and tax bases of intangible assets, and a net deferred tax liability of \$104 related to the corporate activity of SFS which is primarily related to temporary differences between the financial statement and tax bases of intangible assets.
+As of December 31, 2015, the net deferred tax asset of \$21,269, which is recorded as a net deferred tax asset of \$21,498 specific to Silvercrest, which consists primarily of net assets related to temporary differences between the financial statement and tax bases of intangibles related to temporary differences between the financial statement and tax bases of intangibles related to temporary differences between the financial statement and tax bases of intangibles related to its acquisition of partnership units of SLP, a net deferred tax liability of \$108 specific to SLP which consists primarily of liabilities related to differences between the financial statement and tax bases of intangibles related to the corporate activity of SFS which is primarily related to temporary differences between the financial statement and tax bases of intangibles related to the corporate activity of \$121 related to the corporate activity of \$121 related to the corporate activity of SFS which is primarily related to temporary differences between the financial statement and tax bases of intangible assets.